Table of Contents

 And since you never know with your more adventurous two-legged winged friends, you’ll want to avoid any unwanted incidents, which brings us to the next section.

-How to Keep/Stop Chickens from Flying & Jumping Over Fences?
+How to Stop Chickens From Flying

 There are a few simple ways to stop your chickens from flying or jumping over fences.
 These include providing healthy nurturing conditions, installing higher perches, adding roofs to your coops, etc.